-Medical evidence is usually in the form of a medical certificate or medical report.
+Medical evidence is usually in the form of a certificate of capacity, medical certificate or medical report.

-A medical certificate must be provided when you make a claim under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
+A certificate of capacity or a medical certificate must be provided when you make a claim under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).

 Who can provide a certificate

-You usually need a medical certificate from a legally qualified medical practitioner.
+You usually need a certificate of capacity or medical certificate from a legally qualified medical practitioner (LQMP).

-In these cases, you can provide a medical certificate from the allied health provider stating a precise diagnosis and cause for the injury or illness.
+In these cases, you can provide a certificate of capacity or medical certificate from the allied health provider stating a precise diagnosis and cause for the injury or illness.

 Form of the certificate

-A completed state medical certificate or other medical certificate is also accepted if it meets the requirements of the SRC Act.
+A completed state certificate of capacity or medical certificate or other medical certificate is also accepted if it meets the requirements of the SRC Act.

-To help process your claim, a medical certificate must:
+To help process your claim, a certificate of capacity or other medical certificate must:

 - contain your details